Top 5: Best Keurig Coffee Makers Reviews of 2022

 Temperature control options aren’t standard when it comes to automated brewing machines.
 It’s difficult to make a coffee brewer that can switch temperatures on the fly, but Keurig makes it look like a breeze.
 Changing temperature gives you options.
 Options help us adapt and make better coffee!

-Along with its five temperature control options, the K575 offers a strength control setting.
+Along with its five temperature control options, the K575 keurig coffee maker offers a strength control setting.
 This feature essentially increases brew time.
 If you need a stronger cup in the morning, the coffee maker will slow down just a bit; this will further extract your brew.

 Traditional machines are finicky when it comes to extraction options.
 With the K575, you can adjust the temperature (hotter extracts more and colder extracts less), select brew strength, and you can also select a high-altitude setting.
 To properly brew coffee at higher altitudes, temperature settings usually should be adjusted on any brewer.
 This Keurig brewer will do that heavy lifting for you.

 Another draw of this machine is the size.
 The water reservoir is 80 ounces!
-Sure, you’ll have to refill the machine every seven cups or so, but the easy pull out design of the reservoir simplifies the process.
+Sure, you’ll have to refill the machine every seven cups or so, but the easy pull out design of the water reservoir simplifies the process.
+This also allows the option for different brew sizes.

 The large design is perfect for the office or the family home.